-Exhibit 18 compares the age of Orange County community college students enrolled in fashion design programs compared to the overall Orange County population, and occupation-specific data for the three fashion occupations included in this report.
+Exhibit 18 compares the age of Orange County community college students enrolled in fashion programs compared to the overall Orange County population, and occupation-specific data for the three fashion occupations included in this report.

-A large majority of workers in these fashion occupations are age 35 and older (76%), which is above the population (54%) and more than three-times community college fashion students (24%).
-Alone, individuals 50 and older account for the majority and/or the plurality of workers in the field and of individuals in the county population.
-However, though accounting for only 9% of workers in these occupations, individuals 24 or less comprise more than half of all community college fashion students (58%) and nearly a third of the county population (32%).
+A large majority of workers in these fashion occupations are age 35 and older (76%), which is above the population (54%) and more than double community college fashion students (35%).
+Alone, individuals 50 and older account for the majority and/or the plurality of workers in the field, community college fashion students, and individuals in the county population.
+Alternatively, though only 9% of workers in these occupations are 24 or less, this age group accounts for almost half of all community college fashion students (48%) and nearly a third of the county population (32%).